User login

 A typical set of IT requirements for your business will describe what you want to do with your IT system.
 The requirements allow you to articulate the reasons for investing in new IT and give you a checklist to help make sure you end up with what you need.

-The process of producing an IT requirements document in advance of any purchase forces you to think properly about what your priorities are – before you look at specific products.
-Dell offers consulting services to help you decide on your IT requirements and get the technology you need to grow your business.
+The process of producing an IT requirements document in advance of any purchase forces you to think properly about what your priorities are – before you get distracted looking at specific products.

 The information you include in your IT requirements depends on what you intend to purchase and how you plan to use your IT requirements (see below).